wmcmurray/just-detect-adblock/README.md

 # just-detect-adblock
-This package is strongly ~~inspired~~copied from [BlockAdBlock](https://github.com/sitexw/BlockAdBlock).
-I just didn't liked how overly complicated the end user API was.
-I just needed a simple function to detect if an adblocker is present or not.
-So i made this !
+This package is strongly ~~inspired~~ copied from [BlockAdBlock](https://github.com/sitexw/BlockAdBlock) & [FuckAdBlock](https://github.com/sitexw/FuckAdBlock).
+I just didn't liked how overly complicated the end user API was so I made this, which contains only one function to detect if an adblocker is active or not.

 ## Installation
 ```